-- (a) Membership of the CIO comes to an end if: - (i) the member dies, or, in the case of an organisation (or the representative of an organisation) that organisation ceases to exist: or - (ii) the member sends a notice of resignation to the charity trustees; or - (iii) any sum of money owed by the member to the CIO is not paid in full within six months of its falling due; or - (iv) the charity trustees decide that it is in the best interests of the CIO that the member in question should be removed from membership, and pass a resolution to that effect; or - (v) any member ceases to occupy one of the categories referred to in clause 9(1)(a) or fails to pay any subscription or membership fees that the CIO may require from members from time to time. - (b) Save in the case of clause 9(4)(a)(v) before the charity trustees take any decision to remove someone from membership of the CIO they must: - (i) inform the member of the reasons why it is proposed to remove him, her or it from membership; - (ii) give the member at least 21 clear days' notice in which to make representations to the charity trustees as to why he, she or it should not be removed from membership; - (iii) at a duly constituted meeting of the charity trustees, consider whether or not the member should be removed from membership; - (iv) consider at that meeting any representations which the members makes as to why the member should not be removed; and
+- (a) Membership of the CIO comes to an end if: - (i) the member dies, or, in the case of an organisation (or the representative of an organisation) that organisation ceases to exist; or

-(v) allow the member, or the member's representative, to make those representations in person at that meeting, if the member so chooses.
+- (ii) the member sends a notice of resignation to the charity trustees; or - (iii) any sum of money owed by the member to the CIO is not paid in full within six months of its falling due; or - (iv) the charity trustees decide that it is in the best interests of the CIO that the member in question should be removed from membership, and pass a resolution to that effect. - (b) Before the charity trustees take any decision to remove someone from membership of the CIO they must: - (i) inform the member of the reasons why it is proposed to remove him, her or it from membership; - (ii) give the member at least 21 clear days notice in which to make representations to the charity trustees as to why he, she or it should not be removed from membership; - (iii) at a duly constituted meeting of the charity trustees, consider whether or not the member should be removed from membership; - (iv) consider at that meeting any representations which the member makes as to why the member should not be removed; and - (v) allow the member, or the member's representative, to make those representations in person at that meeting, if the member so chooses.

-(5) Membership fees or subscriptions
+(5) Membership fees

-The CIO may require members to pay reasonable membership fees or subscriptions to the CIO.
+The CIO may require members to pay reasonable membership fees to the CIO.